kalaxy9/kalaxy9/README.md

 - 👋 Hi, I’m @kalaxy9
-- 👀 I’m interested in data mining and artificial intelligence.
+- 👀 I’m interested in network safety and machine learning.
-- 🌱 I’m currently learning intelligent question answering system and recommendation algorithm.
-- 💞️ I’m looking to collaborate on intelligent question answering system.
-- 📫 How to reach me by my email: 757528804@qq.com.

 <!---
 kalaxy9/kalaxy9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.